 The Communications Act directs the FCC to take steps to facilitate the universal availability of essential telecommunications services through, inter alia, the use of a federal universal service fund (USF).
 The USF supports various programmes that seek to promote the availability of quality telecommunications services at just, reasonable and affordable rates on a nationwide basis to high-cost areas, low-income individuals, schools, libraries and rural healthcare facilities.
 The USF is funded through revenue-based contributions from providers of interstate and international telecommunications.
-The contribution factor (essentially, that rate at which interstate and international revenues are assessed for USF contribution purposes) fluctuates during the course of the year, but has been around 18 to 20 per cent of covered revenues for most of 2018.
-Universal service programmes and contribution obligations are administered by the Universal Service Administrative Company, an independent legal entity that is subject to the FCC's oversight.
+The contribution factor (essentially, that rate at which interstate and international revenues are assessed for USF contribution purposes) varies during the course of the year, and fluctuated between approximately 19 and 27 per cent of covered revenues for most of 2020.
+Universal service programmes and contribution obligations are administered by the Universal Service Administrative Company, a legally independent entity that is subject to the FCC's oversight.

-The National Broadband Plan recommends that the FCC modify existing universal service subsidy programmes to target broadband expansion into areas where the FCC asserts BIAPs would not find it economically viable to provide broadband service in the absence of this type of financial support.
-Consistent with this recommendation, the FCC has established a new Connect America Fund (CAF) to support the deployment of broadband infrastructure to areas that are currently unserved, and to phase out legacy universal service support mechanisms in the process.
+The National Broadband Plan adopted in 2010 recommended that the FCC modify universal service high-cost subsidy programmes, which historically focused on voice telecommunications, to target broadband expansion into areas where the FCC asserts broadband internet access providers (BIAPs) would not find it economically viable to provide broadband service in the absence of this type of financial support.
+Consistent with this recommendation, the FCC established the Connect America Fund (CAF) to support the deployment of broadband infrastructure to areas that are currently unserved, and to phase out legacy universal service support mechanisms in the process.
 Under the FCC's implementing rules, certain wireline incumbents called price cap carriers enjoy significant funding preferences through, inter alia, a right of first refusal in connection with available funding.
 As a result, a much smaller pool of support is available to competitive providers.
-The FCC, which is currently implementing Phase II of the CAF programme, held a reverse-auction in July and August 2018 to distribute funding in areas where price-cap incumbents declined preferential funding.
-In the auction, more than 103 bidders were awarded more than US\$1.49 billion of support to offer services to more than 700,000 locations in 45 states over the next decade.
-In addition, the FCC is implementing CAF rules for rate of return incumbent carriers.
-These changes are being coupled with changes to the existing - and exceedingly complex - intercarrier compensation scheme by which local and long-distance service providers pay or receive compensation for traffic that is handed off to each other's networks.
-The FCC still must develop another mechanism and find billions more in funding to extend broadband services to the most remote and hardest-to-serve locations in the United States.
+In addition, the FCC implemented CAF rules for rate of return incumbent carriers.
+To implement Phase II of the CAF programme, the FCC held a reverse-auction in 2018 to distribute funding in areas where price-cap incumbents declined preferential funding.
+In the auction, more than 103 bidders were awarded more than US\$1.49 billion of support to offer service to more than 700,000 locations in 45 states over the next decade.
+Over the course of 2019 and 2020, the FCC began disbursing funds to the reverse-auction's winning bidders and, in April 2021, initiated a process of adjusting service providers' deployment obligations to ensure the most efficient allocation of support.
+These broad changes to the high-cost programme were coupled with changes to the exceedingly complex intercarrier compensation scheme - under which local and long-distance service providers pay or receive compensation for traffic that is handed off to each other's networks - to eliminate inefficiencies and arbitrage opportunities inherent in that payment regime.